-An important source of protein that includes Omega-3 fatty acids, wild salmon helps speed up metabolism, thus ensuring you get leaner faster.
-If you don’t get time to eat wild Salmon regularly, you can also intake supplements like Omega 3400 that contain fatty acids and minerals such as mineral care supplements.
+Salmon is an important source of protein that includes Omega-3 fatty acids.
+Wild salmon helps speed up metabolism, thus ensuring you get leaner faster.
+If you don’t get time to eat wild Salmon regularly, take an omega supplement that contains fatty acids.

 10. Pea Protein

-Commonly used by fitness experts and muscle trainers, it is a fast-absorbing protein that contains amino acids which are critical to maintaining and building muscle structure.
-Amino Restore is a supplement that contains amino acid which helps in weight management.
+It is commonly used by fitness experts and muscle trainers, it is a fast-absorbing protein that contains amino acids critical to maintaining and building muscle structure.
+A pea protein shake that is high in protein can help weight management.

 12. Chocolate Milk